 All marketplace plans must include a wide range of new benefits including wellness visits, preventative tests, hospital visits, pregnancy and more.

 - Pre-existing conditions will no longer affect eligibility or cost of your insurance

 - You can’t be denied health coverage based on health status

-- Young adults can stay on their parents plan until they turn 26
+- Young adults can stay on a parent's plan until they turn 26

 - Your coverage can’t be dropped if you are sick

 - Health insurers can’t place lifetime or yearly limits on your coverage

 The cost of the insurance works on a sliding scale based on your income.
 When you apply for the marketplace you’ll find out if you qualify for: